Louisa, Virginia

-Louisa (originally named Louisa Court House) is a town in Louisa County, Virginia, United States.
+Louisa (originally Louisa Court House) is a town in Louisa County, Virginia, United States.
 The population was 1,983 at the 2020 census.
 It is the county seat of Louisa County.

 History

 Louisa Court House was named for the county courthouse constructed in 1742, near the intersection of Courthouse Road (now SR 208) and Main Street/Louisa Road (now SR-22/US-33).
 The village of Louisa Court House had been the county seat for over a century when it became a strategic location during the Civil War for Virginia's supply and communication lines.